longplu/expensive-mtg/README.md

-# Magic the Gathering Cards More Expensive than an iPhone Pro Max
+# Magic the Gathering Cards More Expensive than an iPhone Pro

 A simple web app for displaying 6 random mtg cards from the scryfall API that are over $1000 USD